Inositol Hexanicotinate (IHN)

 2/5 Evidence Score

 Inositol hexanicotinate (IHN), also known as inositol hexaniacinate or sold as 'no-flush niacin', is a compound consisting of six niacin molecules ester-linked to a single inositol molecule.
 It was developed in mid-20th-century Europe (where it is marketed as Hexopal) and was hoped to offer the cardiovascular and lipid effects of immediate-release niacin without the characteristic skin-flushing reaction.
 However, the bioavailability and clinical effects of IHN have proved controversial.
-Multiple pharmacokinetic studies have shown that IHN releases very little free nicotinic acid into circulation in humans, and head-to-head clinical trials have found that IHN does NOT meaningfully alter lipid parameters in the way that prescription immediate- or extended-release niacin does.
+Multiple pharmacokinetic studies have shown that IHN releases very little free nicotinic acid into circulation in humans, and head-to-head clinical trials have found that IHN does not meaningfully alter lipid parameters in the way that prescription immediate- or extended-release niacin does.
 Honest discussion of IHN therefore requires acknowledging that, despite widespread marketing, its evidence for lipid support is largely negative.

 Active Compound Inositol hexanicotinate (six nicotinic acid molecules ester-linked to myo-inositol).